Quadrifolium/TFinMedia/en-GB/20150330 南都娱乐周刊(Southern Metropolis Entertainment).md

 "the looks and temperament cannot be more suitable, it must be hot!"
 The shoot later verified his judgement, just in photographing WANG Jun-kai, the famous photographer CHEN Man said "okay, very good" over ten times in five minutes.

-In the afternoon, emcee LI Wei-jia(李维嘉) may not believe it, a weibo he posted was forwarded over 10,000 times in a very short time.
+In the afternoon, emcee LI Wei-jia(李维嘉) may not believe it, a Weibo post he wrote was reposted over 10,000 times in a very short time.
 What he posted was the fans who came to the hotel one day earlier, to "convoy" the second "Journey to Happy Camp" of TFBOYS.

 "The boys are now taller than emcees."